INTERNATIONAL STUDENT WITHDRAWAL & REFUND POLICY

 - Your home country or

 - The person who paid tuition on your behalf.
-In order to issue a refund to a person other than yourself, we require your signed authorization to issue the refund to that person.
+If you are eligible for a refund and you want the refund paid to a third party (person other than yourself) who paid tuition on your behalf, we require your signed authorization to issue the refund to that person.
 Please provide the person’s complete contact information, including address and telephone number.

 - If this is the first session / semester of your program, and you have applied within the deadline date, you are eligible for a refund, less the non-refundable administrative fee